vision5/ngx_devel_kit/README.md

 https://github.com/simplresty/ngx_devel_kit

 This is one of a number of Nginx modules that have been moved from 'simpl' to 'simplresty'.

-From now on, the two usernames will be used as follows :

-- **simplresty** : A web-application framework integrating OpenResty, Couchbase, React and much more
-- **simpl** : A shell platform that integrates repositories stored on Github, Bitbucket etc., to help facilitate shell-based tasks
+See [below](#see-also) for more information on how these organizations are now used.

 To prevent any problems with updates, all repos that were previously under the 'simpl' user will be forked and synced from the 'simplresty' repo.